How to Trademark a Logo in the USA?(2023)

 - Be sure to have the logo file ready and register in the proper description category.

-- Logos are of two kinds: Standard Logo and Special form logo: In the Standard Logo, all you need to specify is the type of text, the color, and a few other details.
-A special form logo requires you to give a comprehensive font, color, format, and details of designs, images, and signatures.
+- Logos are of two kinds: Standard Logo and Special form logo: In the Standard Logo, all you need to specify is the type of text, the colour, and a few other details.
+A special form logo requires you to give a comprehensive font, colour, format, and details of designs, images, and signatures.
 Your file should be in jpeg style and less than 1000 kb.

 - Fill your application in along with a drawing of the mark and specimen of the mark separately.